johnnycyberseed/ibm-zk/pages/z___Storage Protection.md

-- a means of ensuring that a
+- a means of ensuring that a program is authorized to use a piece of real memory.
+-
+- before a program can access a piece of
 -